[News Release] LIFT Launches The Lavine Family Innovation Fund

 $4 Million Donation to Enable LIFT to Build Lasting Solutions to Intergenerational Family Poverty

 WASHINGTON, Sept.
-29, 2017 — LIFT, a national nonprofit whose mission is to empower families to break the cycle of poverty, today announced its largest ever gift — a $4 million donation from Jonathan and Jeannie Lavine.
+29, 2017 — LIFT, a national nonprofit whose mission is to empower families to break the cycle of poverty, today announced its largest ever gift — a $4 million donation from Jeannie and Jonathan Lavine.
 The gift marks the launch of The Lavine Family Innovation Fund, designed to propel LIFT’s work with families in vulnerable communities, providing a direct pathway to economic and social mobility.

 “Having first become involved with LIFT in 2012, I have seen firsthand the impact this organization has on American families through its mission to combat poverty and expand opportunity,” said Jonathan S. Lavine, who serves as Co-Managing Partner of Bain Capital, a leading global private investment firm.
 “LIFT plays a critical role in leveling the playing field for families in need and giving them a fair shot at providing for themselves and their families, something many of us take for granted.”